-You do have to exercise caution, violence is a big problem here, don’t get out of the car if the road is blocked, reverse away, it could be a trap and obviously keep car doors and windows locked.
+You do have to exercise caution, violence is a big problem here.
+Don’t get out of the car if the road is blocked, reverse away, it could be a trap.
+Obviously keep car doors and windows locked.

 Don’t leave the windows open in your accommodation, you don’t want a house full of hungry baboons ( it happened to my brother, he should know better he’s lived there for seven years).

 Don’t forget that wild animals are everywhere, not just in the reserves.